 Those are just a few of the examples of the services offered by the community action agency.
 In some cases, they may have direct financial assistance for Marquette County families facing a crisis and that have no other options available.
 For example, if you are on the verge of homelessness, some funds may be offered to make a partial rent payment.

 With the cold Wisconsin winters, one of the programs in highest demand is help for paying heating bills.
 They can provide aid, and also programs that can prevent a disconnection of a residents heating and utility service.
 Dial (906) 228-6522 to speak to AMCAB, or read more on programs from Alger-Marquette Community Action Board.

 The non-profit can provide free food assistance, shelter, rent help, utility and heating bill discounts.
 Asset/Character building programs are offered weekly for youth/adults.
 They can also advise people on various debt reduction and credit repair, negotiation, and assistance programs.
 Learn more on credit card debt negotiation, or dial the Salvation Army at (906) 486-8121.

 Lutheran Social Services - Provides a variety of programs, including adoption services, counseling services, services for runaway, information on grant programs, housing aid and homeless and at risk youth through the Voices for Youth program, services for homeless adults through the Welcome Home program and services for elderly and senior citizens, and adults with physical disabilities, through HUD funded apartment programs.
 Dial (906) 226-7410.

-Marquette free clothing closets can help struggling families meet their basic needs.
+Marquette free clothing closets, furniture and school items can help struggling families meet their basic needs.
 Locations, some of which are thrift stores, may have vouchers for free winter clothes, school supplies, work items, or Christmas assistance.
 Some centers, including furniture banks, may require a minimal fee or contribution from clients.
 If a clothing bank is not near you, they may have referrals to other sites in Upper Michigan.
 Click here Marquette County free clothes, furniture, and school supplies.